LaksCastro/menu-hamburger/README.md

 required: `false`
 type: `string`
 Allowed values: `any valid value to Css property transition`
-Default value: "all .2s ease-in-out"
+Default value: `all .2s ease-in-out`

 ### `backgroundColor`
 > Receive the Background Color of Menu